UTF32Encoding.GetByteCount Method (Char*, Int32)

 Error detection is enabled, and chars contains an invalid sequence of characters.

-To calculate the exact array size required by GetBytes to store the resulting bytes, the application uses GetByteCount.
-To calculate the maximum array size, the application should use GetMaxByteCount.
-The GetByteCount method generally allows allocation of less memory, while the GetMaxByteCount method generally executes faster.
+To calculate the exact array size required by GetBytes to store the resulting bytes, you call the GetByteCount method.
+To calculate the maximum array size, you call the GetMaxByteCount.
+The GetByteCount method generally allocates less memory, while the GetMaxByteCount method generally executes faster.

-With error detection, an invalid sequence causes this method to throw a ArgumentException.
+With error detection, an invalid sequence causes this method to throw an ArgumentException.
 Without error detection, invalid sequences are ignored, and no exception is thrown.